 Note that in complementarity to giving staff access to the data they need, the provider must also train staff well.
-The training should cover how the complaints mechanism(s) works, the role of complaints staff, what information to communicate to customers and when, how to manage complaints until they are resolved, and how to refer complaints to the appropriate person for investigation and resolution.
+The training should cover how the complaints mechanism works, the role of complaints staff, what information to communicate to customers and when, how to refer complaints to the appropriate person for investigation, and how to manage complaints until they are resolved.
 However, this indicator is not the place to assess whether staff received sufficient training on managing complaints.
 Instead, that is covered in V.C.2.1.6.